Martha Parke Custis

-Martha "Patsy" Parke Custis (1756 – June 19, 1773) was the stepdaughter of George Washington who died from an epileptic seizure at the age of 17, fifteen years before he was elected as the first president of the United States in 1788.
+Martha Parke Custis (1756 – June 19, 1773) was a stepdaughter of George Washington who died from an epileptic seizure at the age of 17, fifteen years before he was elected as the first president of the United States.
 She was the youngest child of Martha Custis, who later became known as Martha Washington, and Daniel Parke Custis, who died one year after she was born.
+She was called "Patsy" by her family.

 Analysis of George Washington's diary entries describing Patsy Custis's seizures and the treatments she received have led modern medical historians to conclude that the cause of death was SUDEP, or sudden unexpected death in epilepsy.
 Her death is considered one of the first well-documented descriptions in history of SUDEP by a witness, who happened to be George Washington.

 Early life

-Patsy Custis was born in 1756 at White House Plantation in Virginia.
-She was the fourth child of Martha Custis (née Dandridge) and Colonel Daniel Parke Custis.
-Her eldest brother had died at the age of three, before she was born, while her sister Frances died in 1757 at the age of four; both had died of unknown causes.
+Martha Parke "Patsy" Custis was born in 1756 at White House Plantation in Virginia.
+She was the fourth child of Martha Washington (née Dandridge) and Colonel Daniel Parke Custis.
+Her eldest brother Daniel Jr. had died at the age of three, before she was born, while her sister Frances died in 1757 at the age of four; both had died of unknown causes.
 Her father died on July 8, 1757, possibly from a virulent throat infection.

 George Washington began courting Martha, who had become one of the wealthiest women in Virginia, in 1758.
 They married on January 6, 1759, making Patsy, age two, and her brother John "Jacky" Parke Custis, age four, stepchildren of George Washington.
 As the Washingtons entered into public life together, Martha Washington came to be known by her formal name, while her daughter and namesake was known as "Patsy".

 Washington wrote that his role as a stepfather was to be "generous and attentive", and family friends viewed both Martha and George as indulging parents.
 Patsy herself was a wealthy heiress, with a share of the Custis estate managed by Washington in a guardian account.
 He recorded purchases of a tortoiseshell comb, gold earrings, a silk coat, black-and-white satin pumps, a pet parrot, and a spinet for her, as well as payment for music lessons.
 Every year, he ordered a new doll for her, dressed according to the latest fashions in London.